ca1e/Accelerider.Web.pan/README.md

-# Accelerider.Web.pan v2.4.8
+# Accelerider.Web.pan v3.0.0

-A SPA for zuoqi cloud
+A PWA for zuoqi cloud

 ## Introduction
 A Vue.js WebUI for baidu without speed limit